James Milnes Gaskell

-James Milnes Gaskell (19 October 1810 – 5 February 1873) was a British Conservative politician.
+James Milnes Gaskell DL JP (19 October 1810 – 5 February 1873) was a British Conservative politician.

+Early life

-James Milnes-Gaskell was the only child of Benjamin Gaskell (1781–1856) of Thornes House, Wakefield, West Yorkshire and Clifton Hall, Lancashire.
-He was born on 19 October 1810 and was educated at Eton College and Christ Church, Oxford.
+James Milnes-Gaskell was born on 19 October 1810.
+He was the only child of Mary (née Brandreth) Gaskell (a daughter of Dr. Joseph Brandreth of Liverpool) and Benjamin Gaskell (1781–1856) of Thornes House, Wakefield, West Yorkshire and Clifton Hall, Lancashire.
+His father was a Whig MP for Maldon.
+His paternal grandparents were Daniel Gaskell and Hannah (née Noble) Gaskell (daughter of James Noble of Lancaster).

+He was educated at Eton College and Christ Church, Oxford.
 His political interest may have been influenced by meeting lifelong friend William Ewart Gladstone as a school contemporary, and receiving visits during term from George Canning.
-An uncle, Daniel Gaskell, also entered Parliament as first M.P. for Wakefield in 1832, at same general election as James.

-It was at Gaskell's then home in Tilney Street, London, in 1834, that Gladstone met his future wife, Catherine Glynne.
+Career

 He was M.P. for Wenlock in Shropshire from 1832 until retiring in 1868.
+His uncle, Daniel Gaskell, also entered Parliament as first M.P. for Wakefield in 1832, at same general election as James.
 He served as a Lord of the Treasury from 1841 to 11 March 1846 under Sir Robert Peel's administration.

+It was at Gaskell's then home in Tilney Street, London, in 1834, that Gladstone met his future wife, Catherine Glynne.

+Career

-In 1832 he married Mary Wynn, daughter of the Rt Hon.
-Charles Williams-Wynn, (also a Member of Parliament) and they had two sons and two daughters.
-One son, Charles Milnes Gaskell, also became a Member of Parliament, as a Liberal.
+In 1832 he married Mary Williams-Wynn, daughter of the Rt Hon.
+Charles Williams-Wynn, (also a Member of Parliament) and Mary Cunliffe (a daughter of Sir Foster Cunliffe, 3rd Baronet).
+Together, they were the parents of two sons and two daughters, including: